4.21

 Bring together key Indigenous urban leaders to create a provincial urban Indigenous advisory table to develop and implement a 5-year plan to address the priorities of urban Indigenous Peoples, including a focus on Elders, youth, children, women, men, 2SLGBTQQIA+ and persons with disabilities.

-Ministry of Indigenous Relations and Reconciliation; Ministry of Social Development and Poverty Reduction
+Lead Ministries: Indigenous Relations and Reconciliation; Social Development and Poverty Reduction

 Year started